Mixing Alcohol and Medication

 With this in mind, you should always read warning labels and leaflets that come with your medication.
 It’s also a good idea to consult with your pharmacist or doctor to ascertain whether it’s safe to drink alcohol alongside any medications you’re currently taking.
-Help is available 24/7 call this number for a free personal consultation 866-480-4328
+Treatment for alcohol and drug abuse is available 24/7.
+Call this number for a free personal consultation 844-551-7016

 Most Common Symptoms of Drug Interactions With Alcohol

 - Loss of coordination

 - Out-of-character behavior

 In addition to the above, mixing alcohol and medication can also heighten your risk of experiencing complications such as:

 - Impaired breathing

 Alcohol may also increase the effectiveness of some pills or make them completely ineffective.
 It’s also known that the presence of alcohol in your body can make whatever drugs you’re taking toxic to your system.

 You may be thinking mixing alcohol and medication is something everybody does, and to an extent, that is true for some people.
 The National Institute on Alcohol Abuse and Alcoholism (NIH) has stated alcohol-drug interactions could be a factor in at least a quarter of all emergency room admissions, with an unknown number of less-obvious interactions being unrecorded or unnoticed.

 The elderly are particularly at risk of combining the two due to their likelihood of taking pills for health concerns.
 In fact, according to NIH, the older population is responsible for taking between 25 to 30 percent of all prescribed medications.